-Although all internships should possess the qualities listed above, there are three types of internships that are defined by the way they are created and/or discovered by students.
+There are many ways to find an internship, but we have identified three types of internships that are defined by the way they are created and/or discovered by students.

 - Advertised Internships: Those that are well-defined and advertised widely.
 Candidates apply in the same way they would for a job.
-The most competitive type of internship.
+This is the most competitive type of internship.

 - Hidden Internships: Those that already exist, but are not widely advertised.
-Finding hidden opportunities typically requires networking and outreach.
+Finding hidden opportunities typically requires networking and outreach, and research.

 1. Determine what you want in an internship and what you want to achieve from it.
 Asking yourself questions now will help shape your search and may help you come up with organizations or professional contacts that may be relevant to your search.